tuckyeah/sql-references-join/README.md

 ### Lab : Relate Rows in Different Tables

-Use UPDATE to set the owner reference for some existing pets.
+Define owner references for some existing pets.
 Then, pick at least two people to be folks with too many pets -- these people should have large numbers of pets associated with them.
 Finally, for each one of these 'pet hoarders',